olegggatttor/k-means-spark-clickhouse-k8s/README.md

 ## Data preparation

-Data was preprocessed with removing of unimportant features and null columns filling.
+Data was preprocessed with removing of unimportant features, null columns filling and scaling.
+Preprocessing was done on Scala side.
+Preprocessed data was obtained by model service from data mart and predictions are saved by data mart either.

 ## Project structure